 - 1. Demonstrate proficient entry-level knowledge and skill in implementing treatment practices appropriate to the plan of care established by the physical therapist - 2.
 Demonstrate proficient entry-level knowledge and skill in utilizing testing and measurement techniques appropriate to the plan of care established by the physical therapist - 3.
-Communicate effectively with patients, families, colleagues, and other health care providers - 4.
+Communicate effectively, in both verbal and written formats, with patients, families, colleagues, and other health care providers - 4.
 Demonstrate behavior that reflects respect for and sensitivity to individual differences when working with patients, families, colleagues and other health care professionals - 5.
 Adhere to ethical and legal standards throughout the provision of physical therapy services - 6.
 Provide patient care in a safe manner that minimizes risk to patient, self, and others - 7.
-Practice physical therapy in an effective manner making judgments consistent with the physical therapist plan of care and the role of the physical therapist assistant - 8.
+Practice physical therapy in an effective manner, under the supervision of a licensed physical therapist or physical therapist assistant, making judgments consistent with the physical therapist plan of care and the role of the physical therapist assistant - 8.
 Practice lifelong learning that reflects social responsibility and career development